awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cp-delete.md

    1. Choose **Delete** to delete the project\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/delete-project.png)

-## Deleting an Amazon Rekognition Custom Labels Project \(SDK\)<a name="cp-delete-sdk"></a>
+## Deleting an Amazon Rekognition Custom Labels project \(SDK\)<a name="cp-delete-sdk"></a>

 You delete an Amazon Rekognition Custom Labels project by calling [DeleteProject](https://docs.aws.amazon.com/rekognition/latest/dg/API_DeleteProject) and supplying the Amazon Resource Name \(ARN\) of the project that you want to delete\.
 To get the ARNs of the projects in your account, call [DescribeProjects](https://docs.aws.amazon.com/rekognition/latest/dg/API_DescribeProjects)\.
 The response includes an array of [ProjectDescription](https://docs.aws.amazon.com/rekognition/latest/dg/API_ProjectDescription) objects\.
 The project ARN is the `ProjectArn` field\.
 You can use the project name to identify the ARN of the project\.
 For example, `arn:aws:rekognition:us-east-1:123456789010:project/project name/1234567890123`\.

 Before you can delete a project, you must first delete all models in the project\.
-For more information, see [Deleting an Amazon Rekognition Custom Labels Model \(SDK\)](tm-delete.md#tm-delete-sdk)\.
+For more information, see [Deleting an Amazon Rekognition Custom Labels model \(SDK\)](tm-delete.md#tm-delete-sdk)\.
 The project might take a few moments to delete\.
 During that time, the status of the project is `DELETING`\.
 The project is deleted if a subsequent call to [DescribeProjects](https://docs.aws.amazon.com/rekognition/latest/dg/API_DescribeProjects) doesn't include the project that you deleted\.

 **To delete a project \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following code to delete a project\.